UPPMAX/HPC-python/docs/day3/big_data.rst

    - You do not have to explicitely run threads or other parallelism.

 - Note that shared memory among the cores works within node only.

+.. admonition:: To cover

+   - Mention memory per core considerations.
+   - Show SLURM options for memory and time.
+   - Briefly explain what happens when a Dask job runs on multiple cores.

+.. admonition:: Keywords

+   OOM

 .. discussion::